Rolando McClain: Oakland Raiders

-McClain was selected by the Oakland Raiders with the eighth overall pick in the first round of the 2010 NFL Draft.
-He was the highest drafted Alabama Crimson Tide linebacker since Keith McCants went fourth overall to the Tampa Bay Buccaneers in the 1990 NFL Draft.

 2010 season

+McClain was selected by the Oakland Raiders in the first round with the eighth overall pick in the 2010 NFL draft.
+He was the highest drafted Alabama Crimson Tide linebacker since Keith McCants went fourth overall to the Tampa Bay Buccaneers in the 1990 NFL draft.

-McClain signed his contract with the Oakland Raiders on July 28, 2010, in time to make the first day of training camp.
+McClain signed his contract with the Raiders on July 28, 2010, in time to make the first day of training camp.
 The contract was estimated to be for $40 million over 5 years.

 McClain finished his first season with 85 tackles (second on the team), 0.5 sacks, one interception, and 6 passes defended.
 In week 2 of the 2010 season against the St. Louis Rams, McClain body slammed Danny Amendola, which drew an "unnecessary roughness" call and eventually a $5,000 fine by the NFL.
 He recorded his first career sack in week 7 against Kyle Orton of the Denver Broncos and his first career interception in week 12 against Chad Henne of the Miami Dolphins.